Seattle Bucket List: 75 Things to Do in the Emerald City

 The greenhouse was modeled after the Victorian style of the Crystal Palace in London.

-While there is a small fee to enter the Conservator, parking at Volunteer Park is free.
+While there is a small fee to enter the Conservatory, parking at Volunteer Park is free.
 And while you’re there anyway, you can explore the Seattle Art Museum’s Asian Art Museum, also located in Volunteer Park.

 45. Waterfall Garden Park